-When many aspects of a person’s life seem beyond their control, they often try to influence (or even manipulate) whatever they can so they don’t feel like they’re foundering in the waves.
+When many aspects of a person’s life seem beyond their control, they often try to influence or manipulate whatever they can so they don’t feel so helpless.

 This extends to needing a sense of reassurance that one’s life choices are the right ones.
 They might have chosen a career that they don’t actually like, or gotten married and had children before really knowing if that was something they truly wanted.
 As a result, they could either be dealing with imposter syndrome, or are insecure and unhappy with their life choices.

 Instead of dealing with their own feelings of discomfort and feeling trapped, they attack others.
 They’ll defend their own lifestyle and choices fiercely because if they don’t, they might break down under the weight of their own unhappiness.